Separate fact from fiction and stay informed about COVID-19.

 Testing is crucial to help treat, isolate, or hospitalize people who are infected.
 Testing also is important in the bigger public health picture on mitigation efforts, helping investigators characterize the prevalence, spread, and contagiousness of the disease.

 While the CDC has guidance for who should be tested, decisions about testing are made by state and local health departments and health care providers.

 What’s the difference between Coronavirus and the Flu?

 The new coronavirus and influenza (flu) are both contagious viruses that cause respiratory illnesses, and both diseases are spread worldwide.
 Both can cause a fever, cough, body aches, fatigue and sometimes vomiting and diarrhea, and both can result in pneumonia.
 However, there are many differences, like transmission, medication, mortality, and treatment options.

 View our graph on COVID-19 vs Flu vs Cold.

 Can I Still Receive Routine Care/Lab Work?

-St. Lawrence Health System is providing the same safe, high-quality care at all hospitals and healthcare locations.
-All SLHS locations are fully prepared to offer safe in-person appointments to our community.
+St. Lawrence Health is providing the same safe, high-quality care at all hospitals and health care locations.
+All SLH locations are fully prepared to offer safe in-person appointments to our community.

 Learn more about scheduling an appointment.